wbraynen/lighthouse-api/README.md

 ## To install as your own node.js service

-Quick-and-dirty instructions, so might be missing a step or two.
+DISCLAIMER: Quick-and-dirty instructions, so might be missing a step or two, or three.

+You can install this on your laptop or up in the cloud.
+Either way, you will need the following:
+- node and npm.
+- mongodb.
+- a clone of this repo.

 ### 1. Install node and npm.
 On Ubuntu, this might look as follows: